Please provide your username and password to log in:

 Is there a fee to take an AP course?

 While there is no additional charge to take one or more AP classes, The College Board charges an exam fee.
 In the fall, students register with The College Board for the exams they will take the following May.
 In March, families pay online for the exam(s) prior to students sitting for AP Exams in May.

 Are there any additional benefits to AP course work?

 Students who succeed in AP courses generally do well in college as a result of the exposure to collegiate teaching and testing methodology, and increased academic preparation.
 All AP courses are noted on the official Bear Creek transcript.

 The Bear Creek School and Northwest University have partnered to offer concurrent college credit in the following courses.
 As an accredited university, Northwest University college credit is often transferrable to your college of choice and may be a good and economical way to jump start your college career.

 In the fall, this list of courses is reviewed and updated.
 Applications must be submitted by the deadline; Northwest University does not accept late applications.
 Students must be enrolled in the appropriate Bear Creek course(s) during this school year in order to receive credit.

-Application Deadline: The application will be available soon.
-Submit in the Upper School office by 3:00 p.m. on Friday, September 25, 2020.
+Application Deadline: Print and complete the application, then scan and email it to Mrs. Paramo (firstname.lastname@example.org) by 3:00 p.m. on Friday, September 25, 2020.
 Fees ($50 per credit) will be invoiced to your Bear Creek account.